Ghd max hair straightener review – does the extra-wide tool really cut styling time in half?

 ghd Max Hair Straighener design

 Probably the most notable design feature of the Max styler – and really its USP – is that the hot plates are much larger compared with other ghd straighteners and indeed lots of competitor tools.
-At 1.65 inches wide, they’re about 70% bigger than those on the brand’s Original IV Styler.
+At 1.65 inches wide, they’re about 70% bigger than those on the brand’s Original IV Styler and designed to be the best hair straighteners for thick hair and curly textures.
 On a techier note, they also feature dual-zone technology and patented heating to monitor and maintain the 185°C styling temperature that ghd famously hails as the optimum for healthier styling (though you'll still need to use the best heat protection for hair).

 Practically-speaking the edges of the plates are curved which makes creating styles with movement all the easier, as well as nailing that classic poker-straight look.
 Master the art of how to curl hair with a straightener and this styler also gives you the power to create tumbling loose beach waves.
 The swivel cord is also really handy when styling and straightening harder-to-reach areas, such as sections at the back of your head or the nape of the neck, and allows you a bit more flexibility while you flat iron.